 Admitting you’re a sex-positive parent can feel weird.

-The conversation is flowing, until you say those words.
+The conversation can be flowing along just fine, until you say those words.
 It’s hard not to feel like you’ve done something wrong.

 The term is often misunderstood.

 Being sex-positive does not mean always feeling positive about sex, but lots of people assume that it does.

 It’s about looking at the whole picture of sexuality; not just sex, disease, and reproduction.

 The Journal of Positive Sex lists 8 core elements of sex-positivity:

 - “Positive” Refers to Strengths, Wellbeing, and Happiness

 - Reflects Professional Ethics